 With respect to the local need criterion of SP3, it is noted that the bungalow proposed would be a dwelling offered for social rent and thus a type of house that meets with the definition of affordable housing which forms part of a wider capital programme for investment and delivery of affordable housing provisions within this District over the next 5 years.
 For the avoidance of doubt there is an affordable housing need across the District, which includes Coddington.
 The need is not Coddington specific in that there is no local housing needs survey for the village.
 The need covers a slightly wider geographical area, including Newark.
 The district wide Housing Market and Needs Assessment (2014) identified that within the rural south sub area (of which Coddington is a part of) there is a housing need for smaller homes (1 bedroom - 234 units and 2 Bedroom - 458), with a clear demand for bungalows in particular.
 The Council's housing register indicates a demand for affordable housing for older people's accommodation and for small dwellings.
+This application as amended specifically addresses the need identified with the rural south sub area.
 It is therefore considered that a need exists within Coddington for small, single storey affordable units and this proposed development would assist in meeting that need.
 The proposal is therefore considered to accord with the need element of policy SP3.